Visiting Austria: My Best Tips for Enjoying an Artsy Trip

 Music in VIenna - statue of Johann Strauss

-A Music Lover’s Guide to Enjoying Vienna–The City of Music
+A Music Lover’s Guide to Enjoying Music in Vienna

-If you love classical music, you owe it to yourself to plan a trip to Vienna in Austria.
-For over 250 years, Vienna has celebrated ...
+If you love music, you owe it to yourself to plan a trip to Vienna in Austria.
+For over 250 years, this great city has ...

 Best Vienna Museum Experiences that Appeal to the Artsy Traveler